MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/overview/automation-coe-strategy.md

 This is where you get to see the outcomes of the prior stages.
 It allows projects tracked from early in the Bot development lifecyle.
 Key elements can include assigning the business case to the project and tracking the impact that the automation project is delivering.

-Using Dashboards you can view the outcome for a particular use case and the value is being obtained through the investments.
+Using Dashboards you can view the outcome for a particular use case and the value that is being obtained through the investments.

-As the organization grows in size in scale providing the ability to manage and govern data retention and integrate with Data lake to gain long term insights from the results of Automation Projects.
+As the organization grows in size in scale, providing the ability to manage and govern data retention and integrate with Data lake can allow organizations to gain long term insights from the results of Automation Projects.

 ### Automation / CoE Kit Mapping

-The Automation Kit and components of the CoE Kit including the ALM Accelerator can be mapped to this diagram as follows
+The Automation Kit and components of the CoE Kit including the ALM Accelerator can be mapped to the Automation Center Of Excellence diagram as follows

 #### Bot Development Lifecycle

-- **Ideation** – The automation kit provides a process to create potential automation projects and approval process to determine which automation projects to invest time in.
+- **Ideation** – The automation kit provides a process to create potential automation projects and give an approval process to determine which automation projects to invest time in.

 - **Build** – The ALM Accelerator provides the ability to build a managed deployment of a RPA solution with versioning applied from solutions stored in Source Control.